DavidRaisch/dhbw5_processManager/README.md

 ### Notifications
 The Notification Center consolidates all in-app alerts:

-- **Deletion Requests**: When a Manager or Employee requests to delete a process definition, an Admin or designated Manager sees a notification.
+- **Deletion Requests**: When an Employee requests to delete a process definition, an designated Manager sees a notification.
-- **Change Requests**: If a Manager edits a process but lacks direct save privileges, the request goes to a higher-level Manager or Admin.
+- **Change Requests**: If a Employee edits a process but lacks direct save privileges, the request goes to a Manager.
-- **Execution Approval**: When an Employee lacks the role for a task, they can send a request; Managers/Admins receive the notification to approve or reject.
+- **Execution Approval**: When an Employee lacks the role for a task, they can send a request; Managers receive the notification to approve or reject.

-Notifications can be marked as “Read” once handled or clicked to view details.

 ---

 ## License
 **All Rights Reserved.**
 This project and its source code are authored exclusively by the repository owner.
 Documentation sources are contained within the `/documentation` folder of this repository.
 Any external references or images used for illustration are properly attributed in the documentation files.

+> **Note:** A detailed documentation and elaboration can be found at
+> `documentation/dhbw5_Studienarbeit_report/document/document.pdf`,
+> if a very comprehensive report is of interest.